Are You Treating Your Skin Right?

 Be aware of what ingredients you are putting on your skin

 I am sure many of these aren't going to come as a shock to you.
 These are common foods that many of us love but did you also know that deep down that they are often the culprits of many skin-related issues.
 Take stock for a moment to reflect on how often you may be consuming these "radiance reducers" and keep in mind that sometimes they are hidden in other items.
-Throughout my blog and social media posts, and seminars, I will be touching on all these in more detail including tips for safe and healthy alternatives.
+Throughout my blog, posts, and seminars, I will be touching on all these in more detail including tips for safe and healthy alternatives.

 Fried and processed foods